Sotheby's is auctioning off pieces of hip hop's legacy: What does it matter?

 As it always was

 Both Pac and Big were rich and famous when they were shot dead within six months of each other (in 1996-97), victims of gun violence.
 Their deaths sent hip hop into a mourning that has never really ended.
 They remain beloved figures and their murders are a reminder that no matter how big a Black man becomes in America, everything he achieves can be taken away in a heartbeat.
-His success is fragile, and his life is on the line every time he walks out of the house.
+His success is fragile, and his life is on the line every time he walks out into the street.

 While it's nice to see a renowned auction house like Sotheby's curating a truly authentic collection of hip hop pieces -- just like it was excellent to see the Pulitzer Prize for Music go to Lamar in 2018 -- the days of getting excited about hip hop receiving institutional recognition are over; it long ago established its cultural importance.
 By now if you haven't recognized hip hop, we should have questions about you.
 It's one of the greatest art forms America has ever created.